-Here are the three biggest ones in South Africa Powerball’s history:
+Here are the three largest windfalls in the game's history:

 - ZAR 145.5 million (€9.4 million): August 3, 2018

 All South Africa Powerball prizes—all the way from the top to the bottom tiers—are paid out in cash as a lump sum.
 There is no annual payment option with this lottery.

 All winnings are tax-free, meaning you’ll get every last rand that’s owed to you.
 However, depending on what your home country’s tax policy on lottery wins is, you could still be taxed once you transfer the money into your bank account.
 That’s why it’s always best to check your local and national tax laws, as it’s the best way to prevent any unpleasant surprises later on.

 How to Play South Africa Powerball Online